• Skip to primary navigation

 How to Make Sticky Ribs

-When the ribs are finished cooking we are going to caramelize the BBQ sauce under the broiler until they are delectably sticky.
+When the tender ribs are finished cooking we are going to paint them in BBQ sauce and then caramelize the sauce under the higher temperature of your broiler until they are delectably sticky.
 You will place the ribs under the broiler lacquer with additional sauce every few minutes until a hot sticky bark is formed.
 This will take 30-60 minutes total, depending on how thick you want the sauce.

-Broiling the ribs coated in sauce is the secret to this recipe.
+Broiling the ribs coated in sauce is the secret to this easy recipe.
 Broiling BBQ sauce will quickly cause it to boil, releasing moisture and causing it to thicken into a finger-lickingly delicious sticky jam.
 Not only will this thicker sauce adhere to the meat better, the flavor becomes more concentrated as well.
-Try this recipe with my homemade BBQ sauce!
+You can use this recipe with my homemade BBQ sauce, or buy your favorite barbecue sauce from the grocery store.

-BBQ sauce is high in sugar so carefully watch the ribs under the broiler as they can burn easily.
+BBQ sauce is high in sugar so carefully watch the ribs under the broiler as the high temperature can burn it easily.
 They should never be left under the broiler for more than a few minutes at a time without being moved around or adding additional sauce or you will be awoken to your mistake by smoke alarms.

 What to Serve with BBQ